LCL Resonance Analysis and Damping in Single-Loop Grid-Forming Wind Turbines: High-Frequency Resonance in Single-Loop Grid-Forming Converters

 \subsection{Mechanism Analysis}

-This section analyzes the mechanism by which resonance modes cannot be simply neglected through frequency separation and why they play a crucial role in the overall stability of the SL-GFM converter.
+The preceding section demonstrated that the stability of high-frequency modes is highly sensitive to parameter variations and can significantly impact overall system stability, indicating that these modes cannot be neglected through simple frequency separation.
+This section further shows, from frequency response perspective, that such instability originates from a newly identified instability mechanism unique to SL-GFM systems with droop-I control.
+Specifically, it is shown that the RAP OL system undergoes a transition from minimum phase to nonminimum phase, due to the emergence of unstable OL poles, a phenomenon not observed in either GFL control or SL-GFM with droop control.

 The findings in Section \ref{subsec_DetailedModel} suggest a need for further analysis of the RAP loop using the detailed model.
-Assuming $R_g=0$ for the worst case, the TFs related to the RAP loop in Fig. \ref{fig_small_signal}, (\ref{eq_Gqe_sim}) and (\ref{eq_Gve_sim}), should be reformulated as:
+In (\ref{eq_Gqe_sim}) and (\ref{eq_Gve_sim}), the TFs associated with the RAP loop in Fig. \ref{fig_small_signal} were derived based on the simplified static impedances.
+These TFs should now be reformulated using the detailed model given in (\ref{eq_did})-(\ref{eq_digq}).
+By assuming $R_g=0$, they can be expressed as:

 where